Chinese street markets 101

 The photo hawkers stationed at every scenic overlook understand the first law of marketing: sell the fantasy, not the product.
 They don’t pitch you on photo quality or printing speed.
 They wave their iPad in front of your face at maximum brightness like a halo in the night.
 On it, a breathless vision of beauty stands in front of the landmark—pose, hair, lighting, perfect.
 Squint and you start seeing yourself in the photo.
 What are you waiting for?

-The street performers, storefront clackers, hawkers with megaphones shouting over one another understand another law: revenue is downstream of attention.
-The result is an incessant din rising to screeching cacophony at the worst of times, but I respect the hustle.
+The street performers, storefront clackers, hawkers with megaphones shouting over one another know something else too: all revenue is downstream of attention.
+The result may be an incessant din rising to screeching cacophony at the worst of times, but I respect the hustle.

 Hawkers ask very quickly whether you’ll buy or not.
 No elaborate pitch, no relationship-building preamble, just a fast filter to determine if you’re a prospect worth pursuing.
 They don’t waste time on maybes.
-This feels abrasive if you’re used to the padded dance of Western retail, but it’s brutally optimized for their environment: high volume, low conversion rate, zero repeat customers.
+This feels abrasive if you’re used to the padded dance of Western retail, but it’s brutally optimized for their environment.
 Every second spent on someone who won’t buy is a second not spent finding someone who will.

 In the West we have YouTubers embarking on 100 Rejections in 100 Days challenges.
 In China they try for 100 rejections in 1 hour.
-And then 1 out of the 100 times, it works—I know because I watched it happen, like watching Federer’s backhand, just poetry in motion.
-For as long as they were off my ass, I was thinking to myself, I really do respect the hustle.
+And then 1 out of the 100 times, it works.
+I know because I watched it happen, like watching a Federer backhand—poetry in motion.
+As long as they were off my ass, I was thinking to myself, I really do respect the hustle.

 On haggling

 The first time I tried to haggle I felt physically ill.
-The vendor quoted a price, I knew it was inflated, I knew the game was to counter, and I just couldn’t do it.
+The vendor quoted a price, I knew it was inflated, I knew the game was to counter, but I didn’t want to do it.
 My chest tightened, heat rising in my face.
 I pushed words about the price being too high out of my mouth but I knew, they knew, my voice showed, my face showed, that I wasn’t going to drive a hard bargain.

 I paid full price and walked away feeling stupid and like a coward.

 I hate feeling like a coward.
-I have a memory, crisp as a 4K video, of myself in summer camp sitting on some stone blocks with a few friend-strangers while a vibrant mass of campers danced in a circle near the center of the field.
-We weren’t chatting with each other or anything, no, we were sitting in complete silence, each of us utterly absorbed in gazing longingly at the circle.
+I have a memory from a decade ago, still crisp like 4K video, of myself in summer camp sitting on some stone blocks with a few friend-strangers, while a vibrant mass of campers dance in a circle near the center of the field.
+We aren’t chatting with each other, no, we’re sitting in complete silence, each of us utterly absorbed in gazing longingly at the circle.

-This bleak clip loops through my head every time I let fear stop me from doing something I want to do, which is unfortunately pretty often.
+This bleak clip loops through my head every time I let fear stop me from doing something I want to do.

 Watching my mom haggle with the vendors drove it home how entirely fictional and manufactured my fears are.
 They’re not offended by lowball offers.
 They expect them.
 They counter, you counter, everyone knows the dance.
 The offense I was so afraid of causing existed only in my head.
 Framing it as a social ritual helped.